Are you looking for ways to entertain the kids? We have compiled a list of the very best activities and things to do on the Gold Coast with kids.

 An undeniable attraction of the Gold Coast is the glorious weather that you can experience year-round.
 The balmy temperatures mean you can spend more time outside basking in the outdoors, which is also where you will find many of the fabulous family activities and attractions.

-Whether you are a local searching for a new adventure, or a visitor wanting to experience the Gold Coast, continue reading to discover some of the best kids activities on the Gold Coast.
+Whether you are a local searching for a new adventure, or a visitor wanting to experience the Gold Coast, or taking a road trip through Queensland, continue reading to discover some of the best kids activities on the Gold Coast.

 Note: This post may contain affiliate links.
 Visit disclaimer for more information.